yyf20001230/frank_yang/README.md

 ### Software Engineer Intern @ [Target](https://www.target.com)
 _(June 2023 - Aug 2023)_

-<br>Developed a Golang application within a Vela CI/CD pipeline to enforce security and compliance standards
+Developed a Golang application within a Vela CI/CD pipeline to enforce security and compliance standards
 <br>Integrated Postgres with RestAPI for build lifecycle and versioning information retrieval and storage
 <br>Performed unit and integration testing with sqlmock and httptest, achieved service level objectives (SLOs)